pasosa-s/pets_classifier/README.md

 ![example](pets_classifier_sh1.png)

-- Results: With resnet50 as the architecture chosen, our model got an accuracy of 0.9614 (96%)
+- Results: With resnet50 as the architecture chosen, our model got an accuracy of 96.14%.

 ![result](pets_classifier_sh2.png)

-error_rate showed instead (error_rate = 1 - accuracy)
+_error_rate showed instead (error_rate = 1 - accuracy)._